Taiwanese nationalism

 Flag of the World Taiwanese Congress.
 It is mainly used by Taiwan independence supporters.

-Taiwanese nationalism (臺灣民族主義，台湾民族主义 (Táiwān Mínzú Zhǔyì, Tâi-oân bîn-cho̍k-chú-gī)) is a nationalist political movement that promotes the cultural identity and unity of Taiwanese people as a nation.
+Taiwanese nationalism (臺灣民族主義 (Táiwān Mínzú Zhǔyì, Tâi-oân bîn-cho̍k-chú-gī)) (Note: Taiwanese nationalism is sometimes called 台灣國民主義 (Táiwān Guómín Zhǔyì (Tâi-ôan kok-bîn chú-gī)), but it is more in the context of Taiwanese identity-based "civic nationalism", which excludes Hoklo ethno-nationalism.) is a nationalist political movement that promotes the cultural identity and unity of the Taiwanese people as a nation.
+This movement is generally associated with liberal ethnic nationalism, ethnocultural nationalism, or multi-ethnic nationalism, and it was the main motivation behind Taiwan’s democratization.

 In recent decades, it consists of cultural or political movements that seek to resolve the current political and social division on the issues of Taiwan's national identity, political status, and political dispute with China.
 It is closely linked to the Taiwan independence movement but distinguished from it in that the independence movement seeks to eventually establish an independent "Republic of Taiwan" in place of or out of the existing Republic of China and obtain United Nations and international recognition as a sovereign state, while nationalists seek only to establish or reinforce an independent Taiwanese identity that distinguishes Taiwanese people apart from the Chinese nation, without necessarily advocating changing the official name of the country.

-Definition
+Types

 National flag of the Republic of China (Taiwan).
 It is mainly used by Huadu nationalists, however it is also used by Chinese nationalists.

 Taiwanese nationalist camp is largely divided into ROC independence (abbreviated Huadu) and Taiwan independence (abbreviated Taidu).
 While supporters of Taiwan independence seek to establish a "Republic of Taiwan" rather than the Republic of China, but ROC independence supporters support two Chinas that strengthen their Taiwanese identity while distinguishing the "Republic of China" from the People's Republic of China.

 Historically, "Taiwanese nationalism" was not necessarily antagonistic to Chinese nationalism.
 Under Japanese rule, Taiwanese nationalists sought to separate Taiwan from Japan and establish a unique Taiwanese identity.
 Among these was the Taiwanese People's Party, which adopted the Three Principles of the People as its ideology.
 It utilised Taiwanese nationalism as part of a broader Chinese nationalism.